spirula/iptables-role/README.md

     port: 443
 ```

-**outgoing:** Dictionary variable that dfines the ports and names for each service, these ports will be allowed for outgoing requests, the default value:
+**outgoing:** Dictionary variable that defines the ports and names for each service, these ports will be allowed for outgoing requests, the default value:

 ```
 outgoing: